 Mobile devices have seemingly overtaken even wallets in usefulness when it comes to being out and about.
 If your company has yet to leverage mobile business, then 2020 is your year.

 Some people have even freed up pocket space entirely by eliminating their bulky wallets and paying entirely through their devices.
 Giving your customers the option to pay using apps like Apple Pay, Google Wallet, or Visa Checkout keeps your business rolling with the times.

 Social media has allowed businesses to make marketing easier than ever.
 Geo-targeting is a great way to signal your business to locals and out-of-towners alike.
-Your ads can be more specific than ever before, and you blast out exactly to the people who need what you’re selling.
+Your ads can be more specific than ever before, and you can target the exact audience you are selling to.

-Arguably, however, the biggest advantage of advertising to phones and tablets is the simple fact that you’re always on.
+However, the biggest advantage of advertising to phones and tablets, arguably, is the fact that you’re always on.
 Mobile marketing means you’re not relying on your customers being at home or the office to see your ads or promos.
 This year, more than ever, are you going to see a rise in mobile marketing.
 When you’re in your customers’ pockets, you’re never more than a few taps away from your customers’ attention.

 Successful businesses embrace a balance of change and tradition.
 Tradition gives your customers something they can rely on.
-Change shows you’re ready to adapt with fluctuating times and technology.
-Make sure you’re aware of the trends that are starting to poke their heads in, in 2020.
+Change shows you’re ready to adapt to fluctuating times and technology.
+Make sure you’re aware of the new business practices that are starting to crop up in 2020.
 The more aware you are of coming trends, the better situated your business will be.